google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 };
 ```
 Once we have created the shortcut, we can now register it.
 Add the below code
-to `playground.html` in order to register your shortcut.
+to your `playground.html` after you have created your shortcut.
 ```js
 Blockly.ShortcutRegistry.registry.register(moveToStack);
 ```